 How solar and your Tesla Powerwall interact:

-During a power outage, if the Powerwall is full or close to full, it will force your solar inverter to shut off for a while because the solar power has nowhere to go (solar needs the grid in order to function on its own).
+During a power outage, if the Powerwall is full or close to full, it will force your solar inverter to shut off for a while because the excess solar power has nowhere to go.

 The Powerwall forces the solar inverter off by changing the electrical frequency, so you may even see error codes such as “AC frequency too high”.

-Once the Powerwall discharges down to a certain percentage (around 65-85%), the Powerwall will signal to the solar inverter to come back on and charge the Powerwall back up.
+Once the Powerwall discharges down to approximately 80% (typically closer to 95%, although potentially as low as 65-80%), the Powerwall will signal to the solar inverter to come back on and charge the Powerwall back up.

 It is normal for the inverter to be “put to sleep” by the Powerwall until it is needed again to recharge it.
 As long as the sun is hitting your solar panels and the Powerwall has enough charge to turn the solar inverter back on, the solar will then recharge the Powerwall when needed.